 Inside the Gwalior Fort, a hole is present which is connected to the hole in another room.
 Local people believe this was the medium of connecting with the person in a different area.

 Shreds of evidence have confirmed that the fort which is placed among the best fortress of India was having tight security to deal with the enemies.
 Inside the fort, intelligence passages were present to leave the place during an emergency.
-So it is considered one of the most impenetrable forts in the country.
+So it is considered as one of the most impenetrable forts in the country.

 According to historians, there isn’t any concrete proof of when the fort was constructed.
 Local legend tells us that it was built by a local king Suraj Sen in 3 CE.
 A saint named Gwalipa came to met the king, who was suffering from leprosy.
 Gwalipa offered him some water from the sacred pond(which now called SurajKund and is in the fort complex), he became healthy again.

 Sage-siantgwalipa cured Surajsen who was suffering from a fatal disease and in gratitude for that event, he established the city under his own name.